-Within the year there was no materially significant transaction between the Bank and Directors that may have potential conflict with the interests of the Bank.
-The details of Directors' remuneration are always disclosed in the Annual Report and approval of the Shareholders is always sought before any review of same.
-There is also a formal and transparent procedure for fixing the remuneration packages of Directors and no Director is involved in deciding his or her own remuneration.
+The details of Directors' remuneration are always disclosed in the Annual Report and approval of the Shareholders is always sought and obtained before any review of same.
+The procedure for fixing the remuneration packages of Directors has also been designed in such a way that no Director is involved in deciding his or her own remuneration.

-4.5.
+4.2.
 Performance Evaluation

 The Board acknowledges the importance of a formal and rigorous annual evaluation of its own performance as well as that of its Committees, Chairman and individual Directors.
-To ensure objectivity, the Board further recognises that the evaluation should be based on set key criteria and conducted by an independent external consulting firm.
+To ensure objectivity, the Board recognises that the evaluation should be based on set key criteria and conducted by an independent external consulting firm.

-The evaluation process is used constructively as a mechanism to improve Board effectiveness, maximise strengths and tackle weaknesses.
-It also assists the Board in decisions affecting appointment, removal, and training of Directors
+The evaluation process is indeed a mechanism to improve Board effectiveness, maximise strengths and tackle weaknesses.
+It also assists the Board in decisions affecting training of Directors

-4.6.
-Orientation and Training:
+4.3.
+Orientation and Training